LiorKogan/V1/README.md

     Though _null_ value semantics is not usually defined as part of the data model, the semantics of operators and functions is well-defined for _null_ values.
 E.g., what is the result of (yesterday's date < person's death date) when the death date is _null_?
 Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable_ values.

 - With regard to the available data, each entity should be represented using one vertex.
-If new data proves that two or more vertices represent the same entity, these vertices should be merged.
 Similarly, each relationship or action should be represented using one edge.

 - Any pair of vertices, except null vertices, should be _distinguishable_, which means that vertices' _identifiers_ should be pairwise distinct, or there should be no pair of vertices with identical type, property values, and relationships.
 Similarly, any pair of edges should be _distinguishable_, which means that edges' _identifiers_ should be pairwise distinct, or there should be no pair of edges with identical type and property values that connect the same pair of vertices or the same vertex and a null vertex.
 An _identifier_ is a set of properties and implementation indexes that collectively uniquely identifies the element.

+- Ideally, each new atomic unit of explicit information about the modeled domain should entail either:
+  - Addition or deletion of a single vertex or edge
+  - Modification of a single property value of a single vertex or edge
+  - Merging two vertices (If new information proves that two or more vertices represent the same entity)

 _n_-ary relationships, where _n_ > 2, are not supported.
 However, this poses no practical limitation since any _n_-ary relationship, _n_ > 2, can be reframed as an entity and _n_ binary relationships.
 Consider, for example, a ternary relationship, where Person _A_ sells Horse _H_ to Person _B_.
 Instead, one can reframe this data as a _Sale_ entity _S_, a _seller_ relationship from _S_ to _A_, a _buyer_ relationship from _S_ to _B_, and a _sold_ relationship from _S_ to _H_.